Handbook Menu

 6.1 Journals

 The Law School has four student-edited law journals: The Chicago Journal of International Law, The Legal Forum, The University of Chicago Business Law Review, and The University of Chicago Law Review.
-Approximately 95-100 students from each class participate on a journal, and students selected for the journals must arrive back on campus in mid-August.
-Each year, the student-edited law journals hold meetings for 1L J.D. students to discuss the ways students can join a journal.
+More than 100 students from each class participate on a journal, and students selected for the journals should expect to start working on their comments the summer that they join.
+Each year, the student-edited law journals hold a series of meetings for 1L students to discuss the ways students can join a journal and to hear tips about how to compete.
+Students may participate in a writing competition right after their 1L exams in June.
+Students also may join the staff during their second or third years by completing a publishable comment through the Topic Access program.

 The Chicago Journal of International Law

-The Chicago Journal of International Law, a biannual student-edited journal, publishes short Comments and articles by students and scholars on matters of international law and foreign affairs.
+The Chicago Journal of International Law, a biannual student-edited journal, publishes comments and articles by students and scholars on matters of international law and foreign affairs.
+Student editors also organize a biannual symposium from which to draw potential scholarship.

 For more information visit http://cjil.uchicago.edu/.